maghoff/jsonxx/src/documentation.md

 ### Using `validating_filter` ###

 By the semantics of JSON, it does not make sense to call `key` while generating the contents of an array.
-While generating the contents of an object, `value` may not be called several times in a row -- `key` is required.
+Conversely, when you are generating the contents of an object, you should not call `value` several times in a row -- `key` is required.
+These are examples of invalid input for an `object_listener`.

-Classes derived from `object_listener` are not in general expected to handle invalid input like this in a well-defined manner, so if you want to detect and debug such usage, you want to use the `validating_filter`:
+Classes derived from `object_listener` are not expected to handle invalid input in a well-defined manner, so if you want to detect and debug such usage, you want to use the `validating_filter`:

     :::c++
     #include <iostream>